 Pure-electric vehicles use energy stored in rechargeable battery packs to drive the vehicle.

 Plug-in hybrid electric vehicles mix an internal combustion engine with battery technology, which usually provides pure-electric capability of around 30 miles.

 Hybrid vehicles use an internal combustion engine to power a generator, which in turn charges the battery internally without plug-in capability.

 Charging an electric vehicle

-You can find real-time information for this network of charge points on this map.
+You can find real-time information for this network of charge points at the following link:

 The public charge points help extend a vehicle's range by providing the chance to charge it when driving long distances.